acidburn0zzz/freebsd-ports-elementary/README.md

 * [6.0](https://codeberg.org/olivierd/freebsd-ports-elementary/src/branch/6.0) → **main branch**
 * broken
-* [3rd-party-apps](https://codeberg.org/olivierd/freebsd-ports-elementary/src/branch/3rd-party-apps) → curated list of applicationsi, which use the Granite toolkit
+* [3rd-party-apps](https://codeberg.org/olivierd/freebsd-ports-elementary/src/branch/3rd-party-apps) → curated list of applications, which use the Granite toolkit
 * obsolete → no need anymore

 ## How to test